threefoldtech/info_grid/src/faq/faq.md

 ***
 ### My 3node lost power momentarily and I had to power it back on manually.
 Is there a better way to proceed?

-In your BIOS, go in *Security Settings* and choose *Last* for *AC Power Recovery.
+In your BIOS, go in *Security Settings* and choose *Last* for *AC Power Recovery*.
 If you want, set a delay between 60 and 240 seconds.
 This will ensure your 3node does not power on and off frantically if your power flickers on and off, thus potentially damaging the unit.
 On other BIOS, it's *After Power Loss*, and you should choose *Previous State*.

 *Depending on your 3node, the parameter might have a different name.